rich-iannone/DiagrammeR/README.md

 ### Mermaid Graphs

 The `mermaid` function processes the specification of a diagram.
-This diagram spec can either exist in the form of a string, a reference to a mermaid file (.mmd file extension), or as a connection.
+This diagram spec can either exist in the form of a string, a reference to a mermaid file (with a .mmd file extension), or as a connection.

-Below are a few examples of how we might use **DiagrammeR**.
-For more examples and additional documentation, see the [`mermaid.js` Wiki](https://github.com/knsv/mermaid/wiki).
+Below are a few examples of how we might use **DiagrammeR** to simply make flowcharts.

 ```R
 # like HTML, whitespace does not matter in the diagram spec